wssranjula-cv/Skypebot/README.md

 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.
+After deploying get the APPID and APPPassword.
+Change the example.env to .env and paste the values.

 ## Further reading